Narcissistic personality disorder: Freudianism and psychoanalysis

-Much early history of narcissism and NPD originates from psychoanalysis.
+Much of the early history of narcissism and NPD originates from psychoanalysis.
 Regarding the adult neurotic's sense of omnipotence, Sigmund Freud said that "this belief is a frank acknowledgement of a relic of the old megalomania of infancy"; and concluded that: "we can detect an element of megalomania in most other forms of paranoic disorder.
 We are justified in assuming that this megalomania is essentially of an infantile nature, and that, as development proceeds, it is sacrificed to social considerations."

 Narcissistic injury and narcissistic scar are terms used by Freud in the 1920s.
 Narcissistic wound and narcissistic blow are other, almost interchangeable, terms.
 When wounded in the ego, either by a real or a perceived criticism, a narcissistic person's displays of anger can be disproportionate to the nature of the criticism suffered; but typically, the actions and responses of the NPD person are deliberate and calculated.
 Despite occasional flare-ups of personal insecurity, the inflated self-concept of the NPD person is primarily stable.

 In The Psychology of Gambling (1957), Edmund Bergler considered megalomania to be a normal occurrence in the psychology of a child, a condition later reactivated in adult life, if the individual takes up gambling.
 In The Psychoanalytic Theory of Neurosis (1946), Otto Fenichel said that people who, in their later lives, respond with denial to their own narcissistic injury usually undergo a similar regression to the megalomania of childhood.